cristiklein/simpy/docs/topical_guides/resources.rst

       put(): event
       get(): event

-Every resources a maximum capacity and two queues, one for processes that want to put something into it and one for processes that want to get something out.
+Every resource has a maximum capacity and two queues: one for processes that want to put something into it and one for processes that want to get something out.
 The ``put()`` and ``get()`` methods both return an event that is triggered when the corresponding action was successful.